hoanhan101/gray/_drafts/2020-10-10-19-traction-channels.md

 and pitch to niche blogs or ones who often get picked up by larger ones like TechCrunch, Lifehacker, Hacker News, Reddit, and so on.

 Follow influencers in your industry and target blogs they often link to.
+Ask them for comment/feedback on your product, and also to share it with their audience if possible.

-Figure out specific reporters covering your market and build relationship with them.
+Figure out specific reporters covering your market and build relationship with them (read their articles, comment, offer help).
+Pitch when you have a compelling story (raising money, launching products, hitting a usage barrier).
+Refer to the book for pitch templates.

 ## Unconventional PR